qixucen/atom/README.md

 ## News

-We're thrilled by the amazing community response to our [initial announcement](https://x.com/didiforx/status/1895902471635288252) and grateful for all the successful reproduction reports.
+We're thrilled by the amazing community response to our [initial announcement](https://x.com/didiforx/status/1895902471635288252) and grateful for all the engaging discussions.
 While this repository is a streamlined version optimized for clarity and ease of use (compared to our more comprehensive experimental codebase), we're committed to supporting your implementation journey.

-If you encounter any issues during implementation or have questions, please don't hesitate to reach out via email at <steamedbun2002@outlook.com>.
+While we have received several successful reproduction feedbacks, if you encounter any issues during implementation or have questions, please don't hesitate to reach out via email at <steamedbun2002@outlook.com>.

 ## What We Will Do Next